 Some CPUs for the Virtual Machines.
 Generally, this is the main purpose of the customer virtual infrastructure creation.

-Some CPUs for the vrouter high speed packet processing.
+Some CPUs for the vRouter high speed packet processing (PMD).

 The customer virtual infrastructure architect is starting to define the number of CPUs to be allocated in each group described above:

 In order to get the best performance, CPUs allocated to Virtual Machines and to vRouter have to be isolated from those that are kept to Linux Operating system.
 CPU isolation is the first setup to be done to define the CPUs that will no more be used by the Linux Operating system.
-Those CPUs will be dedicated to DPDK vrouter or used by OpenStack Nova to spawn virtual machines.
+Those CPUs will be dedicated to DPDK vRouter or used by OpenStack Nova to spawn Virtual Machines.

 Below is the CPU core topology of a 2 sockets system with 2*12 physical cores, with hyper-threading enabled: